swift-on-server/articles/Sources/Articles/Documentation.docc/2024/swiftpm-snippets/SwiftPM Snippets.md

 Many developers find [DocC](https://github.com/apple/swift-docc) helpful for previewing documentation locally.
 To use DocC, add the [swift-docc-plugin](https://github.com/apple/swift-docc-plugin) to the package manifest.

 @Code(name: Package.swift, file: Manifest.3.swift)

+Please note that while it is possible to build DocC documentation using Xcode, Snippets will not render, due to [FB13482049](http://ww.openradar.appspot.com/FB13482049).

 You can then launch DocC with the `preview-documentation` package subcommand: